 We slept in so-called hotel.
 Two people per bed.
 Sasha K. (Aleksander Kolevatov) and Krivo (Yuri Krivonischenko) slept on the floor between beds.
 Woke up at 9 am.
 Everyone sleep well despite the fact we did not completely close the small window and room got a bit cold.

 Outside temperature is -17C.

 We did not boil water in the morning, wood was damp.
 In the evening it took us 6 hours to boil the water.
 Had breakfast in the dining room, goulash and tea.

-When they handed us the lukewarm tea, Gosya (Igor) Dyatlov said with a smile: "If the tea is cold, then go out and drink it on the street, it will be hot."
+When they handed us the lukewarm tea, Gosya (Igor) Dyatlov said with a smirk: "If the tea is cold, then go drink it outside, it will be hot."
 Original thought.
 We negotiated to go to Settlement 41 by a truck.

 We started at 13.10, and arrived at 16.30.
 We froze pretty good at the back of GAZ-63.